 Known for its beefy exterior and wide stance, the Ranger is a macho pickup truck which made it a favorite among pickup truck buyers.
 It also has a 232mm ground clearance that employs an authoritative driving feel and the capability to wade through waters 800mm deep.

 However, apart from its inherent machismo, the Ranger’s top-level trims are equipped with HID headlamps with LED daytime running lights.
 This lighting setup makes the American pickup truck standout on the road even at night.
+For its 2021 model year, the Ford Ranger gets a new grille along with a range of black alloy rims.

 The Ranger has the most attractive and most premium-looking interior among pickup trucks in the Philippines.
 The cabin space is abundant, as well, as it’s among the biggest in its class, while ride comfort remains among the smoothest examples out there.
 Even better, the Ranger’s NVH insulation has been greatly improved from before.